KarthikRIyer/swiftplot/README.md

 </br>
 SwiftPlot can also be used in Jupyter Notebooks.
 </br>

 Examples, demonstrating all the features, have been included with the repository under the `examples` directory.
 To run the examples, clone the repository, and run the run_examples.sh script as shown below.

 ```console
 run_examples.sh
 ```
+Jupyter Notebook examples are under the `Notebooks` directory.

 The resultant images are stored in the `examples/Reference` directory.
 The images rendered by each of the backends are stored their respective directories: [agg](https://github.com/KarthikRIyer/swiftplot/tree/master/examples/Reference/agg) and [svg](https://github.com/KarthikRIyer/swiftplot/tree/master/examples/Reference/svg)